• Skip to primary navigation

 In addition to storing water, it’s crucial to have ways to purify water to make it safe for drinking.
 Natural disasters and other emergencies can disrupt water supplies or contaminate available water sources.
 Here are some water purification methods:

-- Water Filtration Systems: There are various water filters on the market designed to remove bacteria, parasites, and other contaminants.
+2. Water Filtration Systems: Various water filters are on the market designed to remove bacteria, parasites, and other contaminants.
 They range from small portable filters to larger countertop or gravity-fed systems.

 By understanding your water needs, strategically storing water, and knowing how to purify water, you can ensure that you and your family will have access to safe drinking water in any emergency situation.